The Low-Down on Finger Strength Training ... Change it up!

 |Plateau-busting and lifelong improvement is our goal.
 A focus on fine-tuning, switching things up before you stagnate, and introducing a variety of grip types on various sized holds has been shown to be key for elites.|

-The Awesome Woodys "Board Without A Name" allows climbers of all levels access to simply a better training tool with more fine-grained level of control over hold size, with edges from 20mm down to 6mm in 2mm increments.
+The Awesome Woodys "Board Without A Name" allows climbers of all levels access to simply a better training tool with more fine-grained level of control over hold size, with edges from 20mm down to 8mm in 2mm increments and then a 7mm edge.
 If you’re serious about finger training, you need to check out this board.